theluckystar128-rgtm/e-commerce/SECURITY.md

 Instead, send a detailed email to [modhahrutav@gmail.com].

-We'll review the issue and respond as quickly as possible.
+I'll review the issue and respond as quickly as possible.